loganallen/PythonGraphicsFramework/README.md

 # BasicPythonGraphics
 This repository contains python files containing a basic framework for graphical creations.
-Pygame is heavily implemented.
+Pygame is implemented.